wuolah/test-backend-developer/README.md

 ### Bonus ✨
 The system should send a reminder notification to users who have confirmed attendance one week before the event.
 Please provide your theoretical approach on how you would implement this processing (implementation is not required).

+## What we are evaluating 🔍
+- **Understanding requirements & problem solving:**
+  Assess your ability to comprehend requirements and propose appropriate solutions. 🧠
+- **Communication:**
+  Clearly articulate any doubts and explain your design decisions. 💬
+- **Adaptability to our stack:**
+  We value familiarity with Node.js and your ability to adapt to our environment. 🔧
+- **API design & best practices:**
+  Emphasis on idempotency, testability, performance, and scalability. 🚀
+  - **Idempotency:** Your code should consistently return the same results for valid inputs, regardless of the execution environment. 🔄
+  - **Testability:** Provide tests to ensure your code works as expected. ✅
+  - **Performance & scalability:** Consider potential bottlenecks when handling high volumes of requests. ⚡
+- **SOLID principles:**
+  Ensure the design adheres to principles such as:
+  - **Single Responsibility Principle (SRP):** Keep modules/classes focused on one responsibility. 🎯
+  - **Open/Closed Principle (OCP):** Make your system easily extendable without modifying existing code. ➕
+  - **Dependency Inversion Principle (DIP):** Rely on abstractions rather than concrete implementations. 🔌

 ## Additional considerations 📌
 - **Documentation:**